streamlit/streamlit/README.md

 **A faster way to build and share data apps.**

+## What is Streamlit?

-Streamlit lets you turn data scripts into shareable web apps in minutes, not weeks.
-It’s all Python, open-source, and free!
-And once you’ve created an app you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app.
+Streamlit lets you transform Python scripts into interactive web apps in minutes, instead of weeks.
+Build dashboards, generate reports, or create chat apps.
+Once you’ve created an app, you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app.

+### Why choose Streamlit?

+- **Simple and Pythonic:** Write beautiful, easy-to-read code.
+- **Fast, interactive prototyping:** Let others interact with your data and provide feedback quickly.
+- **Live editing:** See your app update instantly as you edit your script.
+- **Open-source and free:** Join a vibrant community and contribute to Streamlit's future.

 ## Installation